sunkimsrun/week4-wct/explanation.md

 CALL GetStudentsWithoutEnrollment();
 ```

-**Explanation:** retrieves the list of students who are not enrolled in any courses. this procedure will return a list of students' IDs, names, and email addresses for those who have not enrolled in any course.
+**Explanation:** Retrieves the list of students who are not enrolled in any courses. this procedure will return a list of students' IDs, names, and email addresses for those who have not enrolled in any course. ***the result will show 2 students are not enrolled in any course***

 # 5. Find the average grade of students in a specific course